ameliemaia/stylus-platonic/Readme.md

 ## FAQ

-Q: Why should you use Platonic over other 3D libraries?
+Q: Is Platonic ready for commerical use?

-A: Platonic offers a WebGL / canvas independent solution for generating 3D content.
+A: With the current browser support list being very limited at this moment of time I recommend only using Platonic for experimental CSS3D projects.

 Q: When will more browsers be supported?